InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/circle-communities.md

 ## Resulting Context

-By embracing this pattern, Circle Communities can become vibrant, effective and sustainable.
-Members will feel more connected and engaged, leading to increased knowledge sharing, innovation and collective growth.
+Embracing this pattern helps InnerSource programs become vibrant, effective and sustainable.
+Participants will feel more connected and engaged, leading to increased knowledge sharing, innovation and collective growth.

 ## Related Patterns